code-dot-org/dance-party/README.md

 It also appears that Python 2.7 should be used and must be available for installing `node-gyp`.
 Techniques may vary, but this worked in one situation:
 ```
 apt-get install python2.7
 ln -s /usr/bin/python2.7 /usr/bin/python
 ```

 ### Adding New Characters
 To add a new character to Dance Party, follow the instructions here: https://github.com/code-dot-org/dance-spritesheets to create the spritesheet for the character.

 ### Effects Testing
-`npm run test:visual` uses [pixelmatch](https://github.com/mapbox/pixelmatch#readme) to test for consistency in screenshots between your local branch and an accepted baseline.
+`yarn run test:visual` uses [pixelmatch](https://github.com/mapbox/pixelmatch#readme) to test for consistency in screenshots between your local branch and an accepted baseline.
 Accepted baselines are saved in `test/visual/fixtures`.
 To debug a test failure, run `node ./test/visual/helpers/generateScreenshot.js <effectName> <pathToDirectory>` to output the local screenshot to the given directory.
 If a baseline does not exist for a given effect, the screenshot from your local branch is saved as the baseline.
 Effects are drawn with no characters on the screen so effects appear the same when drawn as backgrounds or foregrounds.

 #### To Add Test Coverage For a New Effects
 Add the name of the effect to the list of effects in `backgrounds.js`.
-Run `npm run test:visual`.
+Run `yarn run test:visual`.
 After a new baseline is generated, manually inspect it to ensure it matches expectations.

 #### To Update A Baseline
 Delete the accepted baseline.
-Run `npm run test:visual`.
+Run `yarn run test:visual`.
 After a new baseline is generated, manually inspect it to ensure it matches expectations.

 ### Publishing a new version